Skip to main content

 Testing and diagnosis

-Type 1 diabetes is most often diagnosed in childhood and adolescence, but it can be diagnosed at any age.
-If you or your doctor suspect type 1 diabetes, your child’s doctor will order laboratory tests, including blood and urine tests, to diagnose diabetes.
-Laboratory tests can show the positive diabetes antibodies that are present with type 1 diabetes.
-Your pediatrician should also test your child’s blood sugar levels.
+Type 1 diabetes is commonly diagnosed in childhood and adolescence, but it can be diagnosed at any age.
+If you or your doctor suspects type 1 diabetes, your child’s doctor will order various tests to confirm the diagnosis.
+These may include:

-If these tests confirm diabetes, treatment must begin immediately.
+If these tests confirm type 1 diabetes, treatment must begin immediately.

 Treatments

-If your child is diagnosed with type 1 diabetes, she will require a brief hospital stay while blood sugars are controlled and a treatment plan is created.
-Your child will need to take daily insulin injections to replace the insulin her body no longer makes on its own.
-A healthy diet and regular exercise also help control blood sugar levels.
+If your child is diagnosed with type 1 diabetes, they typically will require a brief hospital stay while we work to develop a treatment plan to help control their blood glucose levels.
+Your child will need to take daily insulin injections to replace the insulin their body no longer makes on its own.
+A healthy diet and regular exercise also help control blood glucose levels.

-Specific treatment for type 1 diabetes will be determined by your child's diabetes team and may include:
+The specific treatment plan for type 1 diabetes will be determined by your child's diabetes team.
+Here are the typical elements of long-term diabetes treatment and management:

 Follow-up care

-Regular diabetes check-ups and routine screenings are highly recommended.
-These screening tests help you and the diabetes team take the best care of your child.
-Research has proven that children and teens with diabetes who see their diabetes team on a quarterly basis (four times per year) have better average blood sugars, fewer hospitalizations and healthier outcomes than children who only come once or twice a year.
+Regular diabetes check-ups are needed at least every three months.
+These visits help you and the diabetes team take the best care of your child.
+Research has proven that children and teens with diabetes who see their diabetes team on a quarterly basis (four times per year) have better average blood glucose, fewer hospitalizations, and healthier outcomes than children who only come once or twice a year.

-Children with diabetes are at risk for developing complications and associated problems.
+It's important that you know that children with diabetes are at risk for developing complications and associated problems.
+There are things you and your child can do though to help prevent these issues.
+And we're here to help you every step of the way.
 At each visit to the Diabetes Center, your child is screened for:

 • Growth problems based on height, weight, BMI